-Alehandra Namatovu,2nd year Criminology and Criminal Justice student, presented on access to justice for facilitating custody access.
-Helping family law disputans resolve ongoing conflicts.
+Alehandra Edwards, 2nd year Criminology and Criminal Justice student, presented on access to justice for facilitating custody access.
+Helping family law disputants resolve ongoing conflicts.

 Aidan Lockbihler, 2nd year Biomedical and Electrical Engineering student presented on diabetic retinopathy and and a fully automatic deep learning method that is able to delineate hard exudate lesions in retinal images.

 Hannah Dinovitzer, 3rd year Biomedical and Mechanical Engineering student presented on concussions in sports and their long-term effects.

 Kayla Schumacker, a Neuroscience and Mental Health student presented on neuroanatomy and its impacts on neurology, clinical research and neurosurgery.